TheFifthRider/simply-roleplaying-webapp/docs/extras/powers.md

 <!-- TODO: Update when we get abilities -->

 Some powers may be usable without equipment, this usually increases the risks associated with those powers.
-Of course, when a character has a particular **ability** to use a power without equipment that's a different story. (**Abilities coming soon**)
+Of course, when a character has a particular [ability](../character/abilities.md) to use a power without equipment that's a different story.

 <br/>